-- All major hotels in Kabul continue to be attractive targets for terrorists and recent reporting indicates renewed and ongoing terrorist threats to the Serena and Intercontinental Hotels.
-Australians are strongly advised to continue to avoid these and other international hotels and their surrounds at this time.
+- Hotels in Kabul continue to be attractive targets for terrorists and continuous reporting indicates ongoing terrorist threats to a range of hotels, including the Serena and Intercontinental Hotels.
+Australians are strongly advised to continue to avoid these and other hotels and their surrounds at this time.

-- We continue to receive a stream of reporting indicating that terrorists are planning attacks against a range of targets, including places frequented by foreigners, airports, hotels, guesthouses, media centres, military installations and Afghan government buildings.
-Recent reporting suggests diplomatic premises may be particular targets.
+- We continue to receive a stream of reporting indicating that terrorists are planning attacks against any venues frequented by foreigners.
+Targets include airports, restaurants, cafes, places of accommodation including hotels and guesthouses, shopping centres, local markets and supermarkets, media centres, international and political conferences, election-related facilities, military installations and Afghan government buildings.
+Recent reporting suggests the premises of diplomatic missions, international organisations and non-government organisations (NGOs) may be particular targets.

 - Due to the dangerous security situation in the provinces surrounding Kabul, you should only travel in secure transport, using reputable local drivers and guides.
 Australian officials use heightened security measures when travelling.
 You should consider dedicated armed protection, though even these precautions cannot guarantee personal safety.

-- We continue to see reports that militants are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
-Information of late-October 2013 indicates militants may be planning kidnapping activities targeting female NGO workers in the Khak-e-Jabar district of Kabul.
+- Kidnapping is a serious threat and we continue to see reports that militants are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.

 - Unexploded landmines and other ordnance remain a danger throughout Afghanistan.